PRODYNA/magnolia-cms-mailchimp-integration/README.md

 ## Features

 * A Mailchimp list resource `REST Client` is configured
-* A sign-up form component is configured in a away, that can be used to embed sign-up forms from your Mailchimp lists in pages
+* A sign-up form component is configured in a way, that can be used to embed sign-up forms from your Mailchimp lists in pages

 ## Setup